KrishnaSri-ui/KrishnaSri-ui/README.md

 ## Hi there 👋

 # 👋 Hello!
-I'm Kondeti Krishna Sri
+I'm Krishna Sri Kondeti.

 🎓 I'm a 4th-year B.Tech Computer Science and Engineering (CSE) student with a passion for technology, development, and continuous learning.
 I'm currently exploring new tools and technologies and building my portfolio one project at a time.